Consumer insights guide

 - Are your predetermined questions good enough?
 Are you be skewing results with badly worded questions?

 We’re sharing and engaging online every day, with brands, peers, friends, the world.
-Thoughts, opinions, rants, reviews… This means that digital channels are bursting with real-time consumer insights, on a global scale.
+Thoughts, opinions, rants, reviews… This means that digital channels are bursting with real-time social media consumer insights, on a global scale.
 Digital sources for consumer insights include...

 - Social media channels